RockHong/rockhong.github.com/README.md

 ##Run Jekyll Locally
 From [this doc](https://help.github.com/articles/using-jekyll-with-pages/)

-    switch to gh-pages branch if you want bundle exec jekyll serve
+    switch to gh-pages branch for a Project Pages site. it's not my case. bundle exec jekyll serve
     go to http://localhost:4000